- Things to do

 Visit Devon and you’ll find that there is more to this spectacular and diverse county than you might have thought.
 In addition to beautiful beaches and stunning scenery, you’ll find National Parks, rustic villages and towns, historic buildings and ruins, extreme sports and the best in food and drink.
 With plenty of places to stay in Devon, the most difficult decision you’ll have to make is where in this unique area of the UK you want to visit first.

 Devon boasts five areas of Outstanding Natural Beauty, a UNESCO Biosphere Reserve, a UNESCO Geopark, a UNESCO World Heritage Site and two National Parks.
 Perhaps the most famous of the National Parks is Dartmoor.
-Its rugged beauty inspired Conan Doyle’s The Hound of the Baskervilles, and has been used as the backdrop for Hollywood blockbusters.
+Its rugged beauty, and that of the Greater Dartmoor area around it, inspired Conan Doyle’s The Hound of the Baskervilles, and has been used as the backdrop for Hollywood blockbusters.
 With 368 square miles to explore, you can walk for miles without seeing another soul or visit some of the Devon attractions to be found on the moors such as Haytor and the fascinating Dartmoor Prison Museum.
 Feeling a little more energetic?
-Then why not cycle the Drake’s trail or encounter the herds of pure-breed Dartmoor ponies that wander the wilds?
+Then why not cycle the Drake’s Trail or encounter the herds of pure-breed Dartmoor ponies that wander the wilds?
 And when you need a little sustenance, be sure to check out the hospitality of the moorland pubs and restaurants, such as the wonderfully named Nobody Inn.
-Find out more about Dartmoor
+Find out more about the Greater Dartmoor area

-Exeter also has its fair share of history, with parts of the city dating back to Roman times.
-However, it also boasts a superb high street with cobbled streets and squares housing high street and independent shops and boutiques.
+Exeter also has its fair share of history, parts of the city centre dating back to Roman times, with over 70% of the roman wall still remaining.
+However, it also boasts a superb high street, cobbled side streets and squares housing high street and independent shops and boutiques.
 If you’re looking for a relaxing cultural getaway with plenty of opportunity for retail therapy, then Exeter’s the place for you.
-However, it is also close enough to the sea and surrounding countryside that you can base yourself in the city and still enjoy the rest of the Heart of Devon.
-Find out more about the Heart of Devon
+Exeter is close enough to the Jurassic Coast, a UNESCO World Heritage Site, and surrounding beautiful Devon countryside that you can base yourself in Exeter and the Heart of Devon and enjoy your very own Devon holiday.
+Find out more about Exeter and the Heart of Devon

 South Devon offers the best of countryside and coastline, whichever way you choose to enjoy it.
 The area is packed with water sports and gentle walks and there are plenty of bars and restaurants to enjoy.
 South Devon is a landscape of gentle rolling hills backdropped by the drama and wildness of Dartmoor, making it a region of contrasts.
 Its unique character has encouraged artists and musicians to make South Devon their home, and you’ll find plenty of galleries, music festivals and alternative livestyle centres in this part of Devon.
 Find out more about South Devon.